mattyoung101/omicron/omicam/README.md

 the time.
 It may also be possible to use ntpd to do this automatically but it hasn't been researched yet.

 ### CLion setup
-At Team Omicron, we use the CLion IDE to work with the project, in part due to its remote project support.
+At Team Omicron, we use the CLion IDE to work with the project.
 However, it should work with any other IDE that supports CMake projects.

 Import the project into CLion on your host computer and follow the [instructions provided by JetBrains](https://www.jetbrains.com/help/clion/remote-projects-support.html) to configure a remote toolchain, deployment and run configuration.
 The IP should be the IP of your SBC, check your router or use nmap if you're unsure what this is.
 You'll probably also want to enable auto upload to remote.

-Also in Build, Exectuion & Deployment, select the remote toolchain and make the C compiler `/usr/bin/clang` and the C++ compiler `/usr/bin/clang++` if you would like to use Clang.
+Make sure the remote compiler toolchan is setup correctly to use gcc.

 To run, just use SHIFT+F10 or SHIFT+F9 to debug, like you would normally.
 CLion will handle syncing to the remote by itself.